MrMasrozYTLIVE/Glass-Essentials/README.md

 # Glass Brigadier

-A partial rewrite and update to [legacy brigadier](https://github.com/williambl/legacy-brigadier) by williambl.
+An extensive refactor and update to [legacy brigadier](https://github.com/williambl/legacy-brigadier) by williambl.

 Adds a permissions system and some QoL command functionality such as autocomplete and more detailed help.